ga-curriculum/computer-science-linked-lists/linked-list/README.md

 - Traversing a linked list.

 Often, these concepts will appear as whiteboarding problems, so you won’t need to know how to code a linked list — just how to draw it and explain it conceptually.
 [This tool](https://visualgo.net/en/list?slide=1) can help you visualize adding, removing, and searching for values in a linked list.

-## Linked Lists in Interviews

-One of the interviewers came in and said we were going to whiteboard an algorithm, so I said, “Fine!”
-He said, “We’re going to do linked lists,” and then said, “I have to admit, I don’t know how to solve this problem, but let’s just see where we go.”
-So we started!

-I’m more a visual person, so the thing that was really great when I learned algorithms in WDI in San Francisco, and what I do with my students as well, is that I have them act things out and I draw things.
-I had a very good recall of what, visually, the linked list looked like, so I was able to draw that out and explain it, but I wasn’t able to take it beyond that point.
-But he was happy with what I had had so far.